openshift-eng/rebasebot/README.md

 You may include any logic to determine the source ref (e.g. call Github APIs).

-### Environment variables available in the source branch hook script
+### Environment variables available in the source ref hook script

 - **`REBASEBOT_SOURCE_REPO`** - Source repository in the format `namespace/repository`.